Hüseyin Avni Zaimler

 Hüseyin Avni Zaimler (1877, Bitola – March 10, 1930, Adana), also known as Hüseyin Avni Bey or Hüseyin Avni Pasha, was an officer of the Ottoman Army and a general of the Turkish Army.
 After the declaration of the Republic of Turkey, he became a politician and served in the Grand National Assembly of Turkey.
-With Mustafa Kemal Atatürk's order on November 21, 1923, Huseyin Avni received the Medal of Independence with Red-Green Ribbon, the highest decoration at the time, for his service during the Turkish War of Independence.
-On 24 January 1924, he was promoted to rank Mirliva.
+By Mustafa Kemal Atatürk's order on November 21, 1923, Huseyin Avni received the Medal of Independence with Red-Green Ribbon, the highest decoration at the time, for his service during the Turkish War of Independence.
+On 24 January 1924, he was promoted to the rank of Mirliva.
 He was a descendant of the Ottoman Grand Vizier Lala Mehmed Pasha.

 Biography

 Hüseyin Avni was born in 1877 as the son of Mustafa Bey.
 Upon graduating from Monastir Military High School in 1893, where he befriended Mustafa Kemal Atatürk, he attended Ottoman Military Academy.
-In 1903 he was promoted to the rank of Captain and in 1908 he was promoted to the rank of Major.
+In 1903 he was promoted to the rank of Captain and in 1908 to the rank of Major.